oplS17projects/FP3/README.md

 ![board](/board.png?raw=true "board image")

-If the user click the "Start!" button, the GUI would become:
+If the user clicks the "Start!" button, the GUI would become:

 ![start](start.png?raw=true "start image")

-If the user click the "Stop!" button, the GUI would become:
+If the user clicks the "Stop!" button, the GUI would become:

 ![stop](stop.png?raw=true "stop image")